dhruvbaruwala/Crypto-App/README.md

-# Crypto-App
+# Crypto Dashboard

-PHP-based crypto dashboard using the CoinGecko API.
-Users can enter a cryptocurrency name to view real-time price, market cap, and a 7-day price chart powered by Chart.js.
-It demonstrates API integration, JSON parsing in PHP, and dynamic chart rendering for live financial data visualization.
+A simple PHP-based cryptocurrency dashboard that uses the CoinGecko API to fetch real-time data for any cryptocurrency.
+Users can search by name (e.g., `bitcoin`) to view current price, market cap, and a dynamic 7-day price chart rendered with Chart.js.

+## Features

+- Search any cryptocurrency by name
+- Displays real-time USD price and market cap
+- Renders interactive 7-day price chart
+- Live data via CoinGecko API
+- Clean and responsive UI